Policy for player registrations and football staff remuneration, contingent amounts payable

 16 Intangible assets (extract 2)

-The costs associated with the acquisition of players’ and key football management staff registrations include an estimate of the fair value of any contingent consideration.
-The estimate of the fair value of the contingent consideration payable requires management to assess the likelihood of specific performance conditions being met which would trigger the payment of the contingent consideration.
+The costs associated with the acquisition of players’ and key football management staff registrations include an estimate of any contingent consideration that is probable at the balance sheet date.
+The estimate of the probable contingent consideration payable requires management to assess the likelihood of specific performance conditions being met which would trigger the payment of the contingent consideration.
 This assessment is carried out on an individual basis.
-The maximum additional amount that could be payable as of 30 June 2020 is disclosed in note 30.1.
+The maximum additional amount that could be payable as of 30 June 2024 is disclosed in Note 31.1.
 The estimate over the probability of contingent consideration payable could impact the net book value of registrations and amortization recognized in the statement of profit or loss.

-The unamortized balance of existing registrations as of 30 June 2020 was £346.9 million (2019: £338.8 million), of which £119.7 million (2019: £124.6 million) is expected to be amortized in the year ending 30 June 2021 (2019: year ending 30 June 2020).
-The remaining balance is expected to be amortized over the four years to 30 June 2025 (2019: four years to 30 June 2024).
+The unamortized balance of existing registrations as of 30 June 2024 was £408.6 million (2023: £384.9 million), of which £166.8 million (2023: £157.9 million) is expected to be amortized in the year ending 30 June 2025 (2023: year ending 30 June 2024).
+The remaining balance is expected to be amortized over the three years to 30 June 2028 (2023: four years to 30 June 2028).
 This does not take into account player additions following the end of the reporting period, which would have the effect of increasing the amortization expense in future periods, nor does it consider disposals subsequent to the end of the reporting period, which would have the effect of decreasing future amortization charges.
 Furthermore, any contract renegotiations would also impact future charges.